 Postural orthostatic tachycardia syndrome (POTS) produces dizziness with standing and activity.
 It is a disorder of the autonomic nervous system (the autonomic nervous system controls functions that occur automatically like heart rate, blood pressure, digestion, sweating).
 Other symptoms include fatigue, nausea, vomiting, headaches and fainting.

-Dr. Saperstein had diagnosed and managed hundreds of patients with POTS.
-Here at the center we will help you deal with the potentially debilitating condition.
+Dr. Saperstein had diagnosed and managed over 2,000 patients with POTS.
+Here at the Center, we will help you deal with a potentially debilitating condition.